I haven’t bought any but they do look cute. if you like them, keep wearing them. its your style not anyone elsesposted about 5 years ago

 it’s true that most people can’t pull off the ugg look – it’s because they’re god awful. wearing them is like the equivalent of wearing shoes made to look like marshmallows. why pay for them when you can get an aesthetically-pleasing or a more functional pair of boots for the same price?

 I will admit i owned a pair of fake uggs when I went through my “preppy trendy girl” phase, but after I looked back at pictures, they had to go.
 They just make your feet look like you have abominable snowman feet.
 I just personally think they are ugly.
 I have friends who wear them, and since it’s their style, it works for them, and some people can make them acceptable, but personally for me, I don’t like them.
 My friend has a pair of crochet ones in brown and they look okay.
 But the ones in the photo here are just really really atrocious.
-So if you do get the crochet ones, they look better in black or brownposted over 4 years ago
+So if you do get the crochet ones, they look better in black or brownposted about 5 years ago

 I have them in gray.